Samuel-Alves-Navarro/Samuel-Alves-Navarro/README.md

 - 👋 Hi, I’m @Samuel-Alves-Navarro
-- 👀 I’m interested in JavaScript, MySQL e o que vier
+- 👀 I’m interested in JavaScript, bootstrap and what come
-- 🌱 I’m currently learning C++, C, C#, MySQL
+- 🌱 I’m currently learning C++, C#, MySQL, HTML and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...